magiteacher/magiteacher-context-guide/README.md

 - "Frame using a Great British Bake Off competition format"
 - "Link to the coronation of a new monarch"

+Works especially well for Do Now Starters, Gamification Narratives, Role-Play Scripts, and Homework Tasks — but applies to any resource type.

 ---

 ### Describe Your Class